OUTRUN CANINES

 Trapped Neutrophil Syndrome (TNS): This hereditary disease causes a problem in the bone marrow, making the marrow unable to release white blood cells into the blood stream.
 The affected puppies have an impaired immune system.
 Most die early in puppy hood from infections their bodies cannot fight.
 Because the disease is caused by an autosomal recessive gene, a simple DNA test on the parents before breeding can aid breeders in never producing an another affected puppy in ONE GENERATION.

 Neuronal Ceroid Lipofuscinosis (CL or NCL): CL is a lysosomal storage disorder, where the storage bodies build up in the cells of many tissues.
 This causes a host of problems manifesting at 1-2 years of age.
 Motor skills decline, seizures, abnormal behavior, cognitive decline, and possible blindness.
-Affected digs rarely survive past 2 ½ years, and there is no treatment.
+Affected dogs rarely survive past 2 ½ years, and there is no treatment.
 The DNA test, when used to select breeding partners, can prevent any affected puppies from ever being born in ONE GENERATION.

 Brainstem Auditory Evoked Response (BAER): The BAER test is a hearing test used to access the hearing capacity of the dog being tested.
 The test uses very small electrodes placed on the dog to measure the electrical activity of the dog’s hearing.
 It is not a genetic test that will predict the offspring’s hearing.